beyarkay/vvim/README.md

 ## In Progress
+- Write some sort of visualiser to live track sensor data, actual key presses, and predicted key presses.
+Visualiser should:
+    - `tail` the `keys.log` keys.log file and the `glove_measurements.log`
+      file, so that the serial USB communication isn't blocked
+    - Draw graphs of the sensor data live, displaying the past `n` seconds of historical data
+    - Use the keylogging data to annotate when the actual key presses are.
+    - Some sort of visualisation of what the model (as saved under `model.pkl`) is predicting for the current sensor values.
 - 3D print a glove to hold everything:
     - This will keep the sensors in place better, resulting in more accurate finger measurements